hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 <div id="auto_saving" />
 ## Auto Saving ##

-Everytime BeepComp quits, it will save your current work to a hidden file named "\_\_AUTOSAVED\_\_.txt" in your **userdata** folder.
-If you accidentally close the application, you can load this file to retrieve your work.
+Your work gets automatically saved to a hidden file named "\_\_AUTOSAVED\_\_.txt" in your **userdata** folder every 5 minutes and also when you quit the application.
+If something unexpected ever happens, you can load this file to retrieve your work.

 <div id="syntax_reference" />
 ## Syntax Reference ##